DocsaidLab/DocAligner/README.md

 - We have endeavored to minimize the size and computational requirements of our model.
 However, in our experiments, we found that the model's zero-shot capabilities are limited.
 This means that for new scenes, the model requires fine-tuning to achieve optimal performance.

-- Through our testing, we have found that the 'heatmap regression model' is significantly more stable than the 'point regression model'.
+- After experiments, we have found that the 'heatmap regression model' is significantly more stable than the 'point regression model'.
 Therefore, we still recommend using the heatmap model.

+- After experiments, `BiFPN` (3 layers) is still better than `FPN` (6 layers), so we recommend that you use `BiFPN`.
+However, `BiFPN` uses the `einsum` operation, which may cause problems with other inference frameworks.
+Therefore, if you encounter an error when using `BiFPN`, consider changing to the `FPN` model.

+- Although the 'heatmap regression model' is stable, it requires supervision on high-resolution feature maps, resulting in a much higher computational cost than the 'point regression model'.

 - However, we cannot disregard the advantages of the 'point regression model', which include, but are not limited to: the ability to predict corner points outside the scope of the image; and a fast and simple post-processing procedure.
 Hence, we will continue to optimize the 'point regression model' to enhance its performance.